juju/docs/src/en/howto-vagrant-workflow.md

     vagrant box list

-If you see `jujubase` listed, we're ready to proceed to the next step.
+If you see **JujuBox** listed, we're ready to proceed to the next step.

 ###  Preparing our local charm repository